Skip to content

 Components🔗

-The Components tab lists all components in the active model.
-Typically, this list corresponds closely to what is shown in the diagram but might include components that are not shown graphically in the diagram.
-The list is displayed in order of declaration but the user may choose to sort by alphabetical order to quickly find a component of interest.
-Selecting a component in the list will display its header and properties and the corresponding component will be selected in the diagram.
+The list is displayed in order of declaration, but the user may choose to sort by alphabetical order to quickly find a component of interest.
+Selecting a component in the list will display its header and properties and the corresponding component will be selected in the Diagram View.

 Experiment🔗

 The Experiment tab contains everything related to an experiment.
-In the upper part of the tab there is a list of available experiments.
+In the upper part of the tab, there is a list of available experiments.
 Experiments can be added by pressing the + New experiment link.
 Experiments are saved automatically as soon as they are modified.

 There are three sub-tabs where different aspects of the experiment can be configured.